mlafeldt/skeleton-cookbook/README.md

     $ bundle exec rake test

-(The `test` task is an alias for `test:all` and also happens to be the default when no task is given.)
+The `test` task is an alias for `test:all` and also happens to be the default when no task is given.
+All test-related tasks are described in more detail below.

+## Knife

+The Rake task `test:syntax` will use `knife cookbook test` to run syntax checks on the cookbook, validating both Ruby files and templates.

+## Foodcritic

+The Rake task `test:lint` will use [Foodcritic](http://acrmp.github.com/foodcritic/) to run lint checks on the cookbook.
+Foodcritic is configured to fail if there are _any_ warnings that might stop the cookbook from working.

+## ChefSpec

+The Rake task `test:spec` will run all [ChefSpec](https://github.com/acrmp/chefspec) examples in the `spec` directory.
+Built on top of RSpec, ChefSpec allows you to write unit tests for Chef cookbooks.
+It runs your cookbook - without actually converging a node - and lets you make assertions about the resources that were created.
+This makes it the ideal tool to get fast feedback on cookbook changes.

 ## Berkshelf